 |Birth Name||John Yohan Cho|

 Mini Bio (1)

-John Yohan Cho was born in Seoul, South Korea, but moved to Los Angeles, California as a child, where his father was a Christian Minister.
-Cho was educated at Herbert Hoover High School at Glendale before moving on to the University of California at Berkeley where he studied English Literature.
-Upon graduation, Cho moved back to Los Angeles, working for a while as a teacher at Pacific Hills School.
-He also began acting with the famed Asian American theater company East West Players.
+John Yohan Cho was born in Seoul, South Korea, and moved to Los Angeles, California as a child.
+His father was a Christian minister.
+Cho was educated at Herbert Hoover High School at Glendale, before moving on to the University of California at Berkeley, where he studied English literature.
+Upon graduation, he moved back to Los Angeles, working for a while as a teacher at Pacific Hills School.
+He also began acting with the famed Asian American theatre company East West Players.